dolphindb/api-java/README.md

 }
 ```

-When the value retrieved by the user in the Java program is an array or a list, it is also convenient to construct a BasicTable for appending data.
-For example, there are now `boolArray, intArray, dblArray, dateArray, strArray` 5 list objects (List< T>), you can construct a BasicTable object with the following statement:
+When we retrieve an array or a list in the Java program, it is also convenient to construct a BasicTable for appending data.
+For example, if we have `boolArray, intArray, dblArray, dateArray, strArray` 5 list objects (List<T>), we can construct a BasicTable object:
 ```
 List<String> colNames =  Arrays.asList("cbool","cint","cdouble","cdate","cstring");
 List<Vector> cols = Arrays.asList(new BasicBooleanVector(boolArray),new BasicIntVector(intArray),new BasicDoubleVector(dblArray),new BasicDateVector(dateArray),new BasicStringVector(strArray));